 “My world came down crumbling.
 I was married young so that I could raise my children while young and help them get an education.
 My husband was dreaming of a future when Congo would be peaceful, Christianity thriving, and people leaving without fear.
 We had big plans of farming more and getting enough money to enable us to move to a safer town like Butembo or Goma, but all these aspirations came to an expected end.
 They killed a man full of potential.”

 “All was lost.
 I had lost any emotions towards life.
 I was walking dead.
-I do not remember well what the doctors were treating or why I was being given medicines.
+I do not remember well how the doctors were treating me or why I was being given medicines.
 I used to eat and sleep.
 I did not talk to anyone.”

-The ADF terror group originated in the 1990s in Western Uganda and has since moved the majority of their operations across the border into DRC’s North Kivu and Ituri provinces.
-An affiliate of ISIS, the group regularly conducts attacks in the Christian dominated country, frequently killing, kidnapping, and displacing Christians.
+The ADF terror group originated in the 1990s in Western Uganda and has since moved the majority of its operations across the border into DRC’s North Kivu and Ituri provinces.
+An affiliate of ISIS, the group regularly conducts attacks in the Christian-dominated country, frequently killing, kidnapping, and displacing Christians.

 “Here comes Paluku Gaetano,” she says.
 “Your father was killed by the rebels when I was just five months pregnant.
-They tried their best to destroy me and you, but the Lord made a way for me to escape.
-You remind me about your father who never lived to see you and whom you will never see.
+They tried their best to destroy you and me, but the Lord made way for me to escape.
+You remind me about your father, who never lived to see you and whom you will never see.
 I don’t know what plans God has for us, but He is a faithful God, the father to the fatherless and the husband of the widow.”